vdbrink/vdbrink.github.io/homeassistant/homeassistant_hacs_afvalbeheer.md

 ### Afvalbeheer integration

-The HACS integration `afvalbeheer` is available for a lot of places.
+The HACS integration `afvalbeheer` is available for a lot of cities.
-You need to add these settings to your `configuration.yaml`.
+After the installation you need to add and config these settings to your `configuration.yaml`.

 ```yaml
 {% raw %}